 Flexible staffing, as the name suggests, is hiring staff or workforce as an alternative for some of the regular and permanent employees in an organization.
 It is a practice that helps to fill up a vacancy by recruiting temporary, part-time or independent individuals for a specific job.

-Meaning of flexible staffing
+Meaning of Flexible Staffing

 The mindset of a traditional employee was a permanent job with a fixed 9 to 5 routine, but times have certainly changed.
 It is not only the man who is working in a professional capacity but the female is also doing the same.
-There have been changes with both partners working and in some cases because of family emergencies, it is feasible for one partner to have the option of flexible hours.
+There have been changes with both partners working and in some cases because of family emergencies, it is feasible for one partner to have the option of adjustable hours.

-Flexible staffing options
+Flexible staffing options for Hiring

-The numerous options for flexible staffing are
+The numerous options are

 1. Leased employees